lix-project/lix/doc/manual/src/advanced-topics/distributed-builds.md

 8.  `ssh-public-host-key` (**optional**)
     The public host key of the remote machine.

-    Defaults to basic ssh behavior (checking contests of the known-hosts file)
+    Defaults to basic ssh behavior (checking contents of the known-hosts file)

 ### Using a TOML configuration